FrankRowlinson/web-technologies/README.md

 # web-technologies
-Repository with server configurations and Django project from Web Technologies course
+Repository with server configurations and Django project for [Web Technologies](https://stepik.org/course/154/) course.
+Work is done on local nginx server